Date: Wed 17 May 2023

 About the facilitator: Jenni Stone BWY Dip.
 MAR.

-I have been running Yoga for Cancer training for Yoga Teachers Forum including a 7 week intensive training for yoga teachers, a yoga for cancer essentials workshop & breast cancer specialist training.
+I run Yoga for Cancer training for Yoga Teachers Forum including a 9 week intensive training for yoga teachers, a yoga for cancer essentials workshop cancer induced menopause & breast cancer specialist training.
 I have an oncology diploma with Middlesex School of Complementary Medicine.
 In the years since I have continued to gain additional training including an oncology diploma with the Middlesex School of Complementary Medicine.
 I spent 2 years working in the North London Hospice and then several years at Cancerkin offering reflexology for cancer patients.
 I have been teaching yoga for cancer at Maggie's Royal Free for the last 8 years and have a private practise where I offer both reflexology and one to one yoga with people with cancer.

 I started my yoga journey way back in the 90’s after a trip to India.
 Upon my return I sought out a local yoga class in London and ever since then, yoga has been the constant thread that runs through my life.
 Yoga is something that I return to to maintain my physical, mental and emotional health.
 It has helped me through all life’s challenges, birth, death, love and loss.
 Yoga is such a powerful tool.
 I have subsequently trained with many other teachers including Peter Blackaby, John Stirk and Uma-Dinsmore Tuli all of whom have informed the way I teach yoga to those with cancer.